TJ Friedl Player Props: Reds vs. Phillies

 Looking to place a prop bet on TJ Friedl?
 Check out what's available at BetMGM and sign up with this link!

+- Among the qualified hitters in MLB, his batting average ranks 38th, his on-base percentage ranks 77th, and he is ninth in the league in slugging.

+- Friedl is batting .412 with two homers during his last games and is on a four-game hitting streak.

-- Friedl got a hit in 55.6% of his 72 games last season, with at least two hits in 15.3% of those games.
+- Friedl has gotten a hit in four of six games this season (66.7%), with at least two hits on three occasions (50.0%).

-- He hit a long ball in 9.7% of his games last season (72 in all), leaving the ballpark in 3.1% of his trips to the dish.
+- He has gone deep in two of six games played this year, and in 8.7% of his plate appearances.

-- Friedl drove in a run in 20 of 72 games last season (27.8%), including four occasions when he drove in multiple runs (5.6%).
-He had three or more RBIs in one game.
+- Friedl has driven in a run twice this year, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.